 The Ultimate Guide to Instagram Reels

-Introducing Instagram Reels: a new way to record 15-second clips set to music on Instagram.
+Introducing Instagram Reels: a new way to record 15 to 30-second clips set to music on Instagram.

-If this concept sounds a little familiar, you’ve likely seen the new tab take center stage on the new Instagram navigation bar.
+If Reels sounds a little familiar, you’ve likely seen the new tab take center stage on the new Instagram navigation bar.
 And, almost everyone is comparing Instagram Reels to TikTok!